New Spain: Captaincies general and governorates

-The Captaincy Generals were the second-level administrative divisions provinces which were under military threat and were joint military and political commands with a certain level of autonomy.
-(The viceroy was captain-general of those provinces that remained directly under his command).
-Santo Domingo (1535); Spanish East Indies (1574); Puerto Rico (1580); Cuba (1608); Guatemala (1609); Yucatán (1617); Commandancy General of the Provincias Internas (1776) (analogous to a dependent captaincy general).
+The Captaincy Generals were the second-level administrative divisions and these were relatively autonomous from the viceroyalty.
+The viceroy was captain-general of those provinces that remained directly under his command.
+Santo Domingo (1535); Philippines (1565); Puerto Rico (1580); Cuba (1608); Guatemala (1609); Yucatán (1617); Commandancy General of the Provincias Internas (1776) (analogous to a dependent captaincy general).
 Two governorates, third-level administrative divisions, were established, the Governorate of Spanish Florida (Spanish: La Florida) and the Governorate of Spanish Louisiana (Spanish: Luisiana).

 High courts

-The high courts, or audiencias, were established in major areas of Spanish settlement or, as the case of the East Indies, areas of geographical importance.
+The high courts, or audiencias, were established in major areas of Spanish settlement.
 In New Spain the high court was established in 1527, prior to the establishment of the viceroyalty.
 The First Audiencia was headed by Hernán Cortés's rival Nuño de Guzmán, who used the court to deprive Cortés of power and property.
 The crown dissolved the First Audiencia and established the Second Audiencia.

 The audiencias of New Spain were Santo Domingo (1511, effective 1526, predated the Viceroyalty); Mexico (1527, predated the Viceroyalty); Panama (1st one, 1538–1543); Guatemala (1543); Guadalajara (1548); Manila (1583).

 Audiencia districts further incorporated the older, smaller divisions known as governorates (gobernaciones, roughly equivalent to provinces), which had been originally established by conquistador-governors known as adelantados.
+Provinces which were under military threat were grouped into captaincies general, such as the Captaincies General of the Philippines (established 1574) and Guatemala (established in 1609), which were joint military and political commands with a certain level of autonomy.
+The viceroy was captain-general of those provinces that remained directly under his command.